apache/ratis/ratis-experiments/README.md

 replace noOfReps with the number of times you want to transfer data(defaults to 100,000).

 ### Findings:
-Current releases with GRPC, do not provide zero-copy semantics in Java and have similar performance characteristics as compared to protobufs.
+Current releases of flatbuffers with GRPC, do not provide zero-copy semantics in Java and have similar performance characteristics as compared to protobufs.